drammock/mne-python/doc/install/advanced.rst

    $ pip install --upgrade --no-deps https://github.com/mne-tools/mne-python/archive/master.zip

-If you plan to contribute to MNE-Python, or just prefer to use git rather than pip to make frequent updates, check out the :ref:`contributing guide
+If you plan to contribute to MNE-Python, or just prefer to use git rather than pip to make frequent updates, there are instructions for installing from a ``git clone`` in the :ref:`contributing`.
-<contributing>`.

 .. _other-py-distros: